 - Publisher: Chelsea Green Publishing

-Percy, however, makes repeated cases for the benefits of raising pigs on pasture, describing that “a well-managed pasture system can help maximize animal health and welfare; farmers may be able to reduce their grain costs … and pasture-raised pork is arguably more healthful and of better quality than pork from animals that do not have access to pasture.”
+Percy, however, makes repeated cases for the benefits of raising pigs on pasture.
+She describes that “a well-managed pasture system can help maximize animal health and welfare; farmers may be able to reduce their grain costs … and pasture-raised pork is arguably more healthful and of better quality than pork from animals that do not have access to pasture.”

 For homesteaders or commercial farmers looking to begin raising pigs on pasture or scale up their hog operation, Happy Pigs Taste Better contains an abundance of knowledge and insight.